sujaykundu777/devlopr-jekyll/_posts/2020-05-23-how-to-setup-netlify-cms-with-devlopr-jekyll-blog.md

 That's all, Now you can updated your Site using the Netlify CMS.
+You can visit the site at http://you.github.io/admin (you - your github username) :D